 With that said, as someone who lived through so much political unrest, and has generally seen some shit, how does the current uncertain political climate right now compare to how you felt during the Cold War?
 How does it compare in scale?

 Good question.
 It's very similar in very many respects.
 These images are very real and prevalent in the album as well, particularly on "Reduced to Zero" and "Corrupted System," those are products of my feelings towards the rise of the right.
 It's a disease that's spread right across the world.
-The rise of xenophobic nationalism is something that's a threat to the stability of civilisation.
+The rise of xenophobic nationalism is something that's a threat to the stability of civilization.
 It's very similar in many respects to the feelings I had when I was 18.
-The only positive thing that came from it is reigniting the politicisation of a whole younger generation.
+The only positive thing that came from it is reigniting the politicization of a whole younger generation.
 They will take to the streets, they will demonstrate, they will stand up for what's right, and try to denounce what they think is wrong.

 The whole issue of Brexit is the same as America—people thinking they are putting a protest vote in and demonstrating against the system.
 At the end of the day, they're just falling into the trap of those really in power.
 It's the biggest mistake I feel we've made in the UK in decades.
 The whole decision appalls me.
 The rise of hate crime in our country is a result of it.
 The nation itself is virtually split 50-50, and everyone seems to be more polarized and unwilling to talk about things.
 People are becoming factionalized.
 The lines are being drawn.
 Let the war commence